malachaurasia/payments_analysis/README.md

 # Healthcare_payments
-Analysis of payments by gender to generate insights for preparing women for leadership and payment parity
+Analysis of payments by gender to generate insights for creating enablement trainings for women for leadership and payment parity.